sreitich/sreitich.github.io/_posts/2025-7-9-projectile-prediction-3.markdown

 ## What's Next

-Now that we have our projectiles spawned and linked, all we need to do is implement the `AProjectile` class itself.
+Now that we have our projectiles spawned and linked, all we need to do is implement the `Projectile` class itself.
 You can do this however you want, but in the final section of this series, we'll be breaking down the implementation we use for all of the projectiles in _Cloud Crashers_, which includes features like projectile movement, hit detection, effects, and reconciliation.